-1. The First Meeting of the Standing Committee on Fishing Activity by Non-Contracting Parties (STACFAC) was called to order by the Executive Secretary, Dr. L. Chepel at 1015, 30 January 1991, at the Holiday Inn, Dartmouth, Nova Scotia.
-The following Contracting Parties were represented: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), EEC, Japan, Poland and the USSR (Appendix I).
+The First Meeting of the Standing Committee on Fishing Activity by non-Contracting Parties (STACFAC) was called to order by the Executive Secretary, L. I. Chepel at 1015 hours, 30 January 1991, at the Holiday Inn, Dartmouth, Nova Scotia.
+The following Contracting Parties were represented: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Poland and the Union of Soviet Socialist Republics (USSR) (Annex 1).